janet-dev/ci-milestone-project-3/TESTING.md

 11. User mistypes Unsplash image link

-- Solved by adding a backup imaging informing the user of the broken link
+- Solved by adding a backup imaging informing the user of the broken link.
+See [Setting a Fallback Image in HTML for Broken or Missing Images](https://www.codu.co/articles/setting-a-fallback-image-in-html-for-broken-or-missing-images-otom_bhg) by Niall Maher on Codú

 <h2 align="left"><img src="docs/testing/bugs/bug-11-soln.jpg"></h2>